-In 2005 Tom Ford announced the creation of his brand, and while it is a relatively new name to the fashion world, Ford has already succeeded at making it as well known as your ‘old as time’ designer brands; he spent the previous fifteen years working to revolutionise Gucci.
+In 2005 Tom Ford announced the creation of his brand, and while it is a relatively new name to the fashion world, Ford has already succeeded at making it as well known as your ‘old as time’ designer brands; he spent the previous fifteen years working to revolutionize Gucci.
 Tom Ford is your one-stop fashion shop that supplies everything from apparel to luggage and fragrances.

-Thomas Burberry originally designed his clothing to protect people from the cold harsh British weather, sourcing hardwearing fabrics that revolutionised weatherproof clothing, starting in 1856.
+Thomas Burberry originally designed his clothing to protect people from the cold harsh British weather, sourcing hardwearing fabrics that revolutionized weatherproof clothing, starting in 1856.
 To this day, Burberry has a distinctive British identity known for its classic outerwear pieces, using traditional woven patterns and slick tailoring.

 18. Comme Des Garçons

 Comme Des Garçons was founded in 1969, yet wasn’t established as a company until 1973.
 The brand quickly made a name for itself in Japan, where it was created by Rei Kawakubo, before spreading to many other regions of the world.
-Though the label is nearly 50 years old it still manages to be the most inventive brand of the 21st century, specialising in making unique, funky, radical fashion that fiercely challenges conventions and transcends gender stereotypes with completely original clothing.
+Though the label is nearly 50 years old it still manages to be the most inventive brand of the 21st century, specializing in making unique, funky, radical fashion that fiercely challenges conventions and transcends gender stereotypes with completely original clothing.

 19. Dior Homme